dummifiedme/TheNotebook/NotesVault/Indian Polity - Lectures Notes.md

 - Conflict b/w people and government => Independent Judiciary is required.
 - Power must lie with the people => Democracy is required
 - Freedom of Press => Another pillar.
-- Decided on the basis of
+- Decided on the basis of enforceable rights (FR) not on the ornamental rights (Preamble).